Connecticut Juvenile Training School: Planning and Construction

 In November 1998, state officials traveled to Ohio to inspect prisons that might serve as models, in particular the Marion Juvenile Correctional Center in Marion which substantially influenced the final CJTS design.
 Ellef and Alibozek arranged for Tomasso representatives to accompany this group, an opportunity offered to no other construction companies which gave Tomasso a considerable advantage.
 In August 1999, Rowland declared a crisis in the state's juvenile incarceration system.
 Rowland used this declared emergency as an excuse to speed up the construction process and deliver the contract to the Tomasso Group without a competitive bidding process.
-Rowland was assissted in this goal by Ragaglia who, apparently acting on Alibozek's instructions, told an employee to add Tomasso to a shortlist of potential contractors and voted in favor of the group when sitting on the board that ruled on the contract.
+Rowland was assisted in this goal by Ragaglia who, apparently acting on Alibozek's instructions, told an employee to add Tomasso to a shortlist of potential contractors and voted in favor of the group when sitting on the board that ruled on the contract.
 The five-member board voted 4-1 in favor of giving Tomasso the contract.
 The day after Tomasso received the contract, they paid $2,700 for a one-night stay for Alibozek and Ragaglia at the Waldorf Astoria, a luxury hotel in New York City.
 As a result of this corruption, costs increased from $39 to $53 million.
 Construction began in 1999 and was completed in the time for the prison to open in August 2001, by which time construction costs had increased to $57 million.
 Hartford Courant journalist Scott Poitras described the facility, as a "sprawling prison-like campus."

 Corruption in the construction of CJTS ultimately played a key role in Rowland's downfall.
 Rowland resigned and subsequently was sentenced to prison.
 In 2002 Alibozek pleaded guilty to bribery and was sentenced to prison.
 Ragaglia testified against Rowland, the Tomasso Group, Alibozek, and Ellef in court.
 She claimed that she thought Alibozek had paid for the gifts they received from Tomasso and that while she had knowingly steered the project to the Tomasso Group her only interest was in seeing the prison built.
 She was not prosecuted and continued to work for the state.
 In 2006 both Ellef and Tomasso Group President William A. Tomasso were sentenced to 30 months in prison.
 By the time these issues came to light, the prison, which Poitras described as "an icon of waste, corruption, and poor planning associated with former Gov. John G. Rowland's administration," was completed and in active use.
 Connecticut journalist Colin McEnroe described the prison as being unusable at completion.